dexidp/website/content/docs/connectors/keystone.md

 [Keystone](https://docs.openstack.org/keystone/latest/) is an OpenStack service that provides API client authentication, service discovery, and distributed multi-tenant authorization.

 OpenStack Keystone connector supports `offline_access` and `groups` scopes.
 To use this connector, create a domain and user with an admin role, then specify the credentials in the configuration file (see the example below).

-Keystone exposes the [Identity API v3](https://docs.openstack.org/api-ref/identity/v3/) to work with dex.
+OpenStack Keystone exposes the [Identity API v3](https://docs.openstack.org/api-ref/identity/v3/) to work with dex.

 ## Configuration